magento-research/pwa-devdocs/src/peregrine/reference/container-child/index.md

 title: ContainerChild
 ---

-The `ContainerChild` component is the only child allowed within a `Container` in PWA Studio.
+The `ContainerChild` component is the only child allowed within a [Container] in Magento PWA theme.
+This component is responsible for rendering content.

 ## Props